seanox/virtual-environment/slowdown/README.md

 sc.exe create slowdown binpath="...\slowdown.exe" start=auto
 ```

-The service supports Start, Pause, Continue and Stop.
+The service supports start, pause, continue and stop.
 When the program ends, the priority of the changed processes will be restored.